ibm-cloud-docs/watsonxdata/spark-db-trk.md

 ## Databand listener
 {: #db_listen}

 This method automatically tracks dataset operations.
-You Spark script can benefit from automatic tracking of dataset operations.
+Your Spark script can benefit from automatic tracking of dataset operations.

 ## Databand decorators and logging API
 {: #db_api}